ichordg/VTCBIANASA/README.md

 returns list of lists and excel workbook with two columns filled in

 Extra Feature 3) appends LARC code to word

+Currently Working:
+Steps 1, 2, 5.

+Installation:
+Directory structure
+~/Sensegram
+~/VTCBIANASA

+Make sure Sensegram is installed and working on the same level as the project folder

+1) Install Sensegram
+2) Install this repo
+3) cd into this repo
+4) python runserver.py will initialize the server.
+5) send POST requests to localhost:5000/disambiguate, with header application/json and data {context:some string}